CONSULTANTS IN NEUROLOGY, PA

 You have two options with respect to electronic data sharing and health information exchange.
 First, you can permit disclosure of your electronic health information to properly authorized individuals through KCMPA and LACIE for purposes of treatment, payment, and health care operations.
 If you choose this option, you do not have to do anything.

 Alternatively, you can restrict disclosure of any of your electronic health information through KCMPA and LACIE for any purpose (except to properly authorized individuals as needed to report specific information as required by law).
-If you wish to restrict disclosures, you must notify us in writing.
-We then will take appropriate steps to impose such a restriction.
+If you wish to restrict disclosures, you must complete and submit a specific form available at http://www.khie.org.
 You cannot restrict disclosures of certain information only; your choice is to permit or restrict disclosures of all of your information.

 If you believe your privacy rights have been violated you may contact:

 Rose Eilts, Privacy Officer at 913-894-1500 or the Office of Civil Rights.
 You will not be penalized for filling a complaint.

 Please direct any questions or concerns regarding this notice or our health information privacy policies to:

 8550 Marshall Drive, Suite 100

 Thank you for choosing the Rowe Neurology Institute.

 We value you as a patient

 and appreciate the opportunity to manage your health care!